-Even if you have never picked up a copy of Miguel de Cervantes’s novel The Ingenious Hidalgo Don Quixote of La Mancha, you’re doubtlessly familiar with the story: one of delusional noblemen, portly squires, and windmill monsters.
+Even if you have never picked up a copy of Miguel de Cervantes’s novel The Ingenious Hidalgo Don Quixote of La Mancha, you’re likely familiar with the story: one of delusional noblemen, portly squires, and windmill monsters.
 Nevertheless, there could be a few little-known facts you haven’t heard about the two-volume 17th-century masterpiece.

 Such esteemed thinkers as award-winning literary critic Harold Bloom and decorated novelist and essayist Carlos Fuentes have declared that Don Quixote is the very first true example of the modern novel.
 Bloom identifies the arcs of change bracing the story’s titular character and his companion Sancho Panza as the primary marker that distinguishes it as the first of its breed, and Fuentes suggested that the nuance in the dialogue and characterization is chief in separating Don Quixote from all preceding texts.

-Though he’d eventually go on to pen one of the most famous novels in world history, a young Miguel de Cervantes suffered from a plight familiar to any aspiring writer: working a day job to pay the bills.
+Young Miguel de Cervantes suffered from a plight familiar to any aspiring writer: working a day job to pay the bills.
 Among the varied gigs Cervantes kept in the years before his literary breakout was a job as a tax collector for the Spanish government.
 However, frequent “mathematic irregularities” landed Cervantes in the Crown Jail of Seville twice between 1597 and 1602.
 It was during this time in the slammer that Cervantes is believed to have first thought up the story that would become Don Quixote.

 Near the conclusion of the second volume of Don Quixote, Cervantes reveals the real name of his hero to be Alonso Quixano (alternatively spelled “Quijano”).
 He borrowed this name from Alonso de Quesada y Salazar, the great uncle of Catalina de Salazar y Palacios, whom Cervantes married in 1584.
 Alonso is believed to have inspired not only the name but also the general characterization of the novel’s hero.
 And, the name Quixote came from the word for "thigh armor."